 Library Card Renewals

-Most library cards expire every two years.
-To renew an existing card, patron must provide proof of current address and the card must be in good standing.
-Library accounts with balances due must be paid in full before cards are eligible for renewal.
+Library cards are renewed every two (2) years with the exception of educator, temporary and non-resident cards.
+To renew an existing card, patron must be present, provide proof of current address, and card must be in good standing.

 Lost, Stolen, or Forgotten Library Cards